MyHealthHanze/Webservice/README.md

 Webservice made in Node.js for project MyHealth.
 The API is publicly accessible at [https://myhealth-hanze.herokuapp.com](https://myhealth-hanze.herokuapp.com)

+To see all the API endpoints, visit the wiki at [https://github.com/MyHealthHanze/Webservice/wiki/API-endpoints](https://github.com/MyHealthHanze/Webservice/wiki/API-endpoints)

 ## Installation
 * Install [Node.js](https://nodejs.org/) and MySQL or MariaDB
 * Clone this repository